VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Protein Interactions (Publications) fb5bc3bb0c5d40468da36d279a114a78.md

 Number of Graphs: 1
 Origin Paper: LGL: Creating a Map of Protein Function with an Algorithm for Visualizing Very Large Biological Networks (https://www.notion.so/LGL-Creating-a-Map-of-Protein-Function-with-an-Algorithm-for-Visualizing-Very-Large-Biological-Netw-518c7160f2f24cd08c6bbb7b4f43216c?pvs=21), TimeArcs: Visualizing Fluctuations in Dynamic Networks (https://www.notion.so/TimeArcs-Visualizing-Fluctuations-in-Dynamic-Networks-e671c46ecfa444efaf28392636402266?pvs=21)
 Appeared in years: 2008,2016
-Type of Collection: Aggregate collection is it stored properly?: No must be analyzed: No
+Type of Collection: Single Graph is it stored properly?: No must be analyzed: No
 In repo?: Yes